xigh/xigh/README.md

 I have 4 daughters, 2 stepchildren, 4 cats.
 One of these cats, Betty - the oldest - is my nightmare :scream_cat:.
 I thus renamed her Belzebuth :speak_no_evil:

-I like swimming in the ocean :fish:, reading sci-fi books :books: (I'm huge fan of Peter F. Hamilton), reading science papers, reading science history (especially the beginning of the 19th century with Relativity and Quantic physics).
+I like cooking :pizza:, swimming in the ocean :fish:, reading sci-fi books :books: (I'm huge fan of Peter F. Hamilton), reading science papers, reading science history (especially the beginning of the 19th century with Relativity and Quantic physics).
 I also interested in philosophy.

 ### What I program for fun :